ksharma6309/erp_flow_automating_system_repo/README.md

 **⭐ PROJECT SUMMARY**

-ERP Flow Automator is an intelligent, agentic AI system built using the Planner → Executor → Auditor architecture to automate critical ERP finance workflows.
+ERP Flow Automator is an intelligent, agentic AI system built using the Planner → Executor → Auditor architecture to automate critical ERP workflows.
 The system validates Purchase Orders (PO), Invoices, GRN receipts, Inventory stock levels, and Tax calculations using safe OpenAPI tools and rule-based audit checks.
 It delivers deterministic decisions, complete trace logs, mismatch summaries, and human-readable explanations designed for enterprise-grade accuracy and transparency.
 Built with FastAPI, Python agents, SQLite, and Streamlit UI, this project demonstrates how agentic AI can automate manual ERP validation tasks reliably and reproducibly.

 **⭐ PROJECT DESCRIPTION**

-Enterprise finance teams spend significant time manually validating invoices, purchase orders, GRN receipts, inventory stock levels, and tax calculations.
+Enterprise teams spend significant time manually validating invoices, purchase orders, GRN receipts, inventory stock levels, and tax calculations.
 This process is repetitive, error-prone, difficult to audit, and costly when mismatches slip through.
-The ERP Flow Automator solves this by applying a structured, deterministic Agentic AI workflow that ensures accuracy, transparency, and safe tool usage according to Google’s Agentic AI Bootcamp standards.
+The ERP Flow Automator solves this by applying a structured, deterministic Agentic AI workflow that ensures accuracy, transparency, and safe tool usage.

 The system follows the Planner → Executor → Auditor pattern.